Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 How Do Arc Fault Breakers Protect Your Home?

-An arc fault breaker (or AFCI, short for Arc Fault Circuit Interrupter) is a device that protects our homes by preventing arc faults from happening as they can be hazardous.
+An AFCI, which stands for Arc Fault Circuit Interrupter, is a device that keeps our homes safe by stopping arc faults.
+Arc faults can be dangerous, so the AFCI stops them from happening.

 What Is an Arc Fault?